TalesOfArboria/NucleusFramework/README.md

 NucleusFramework for Spigot 1.8
 ==================

 A plugin framework and rapid development library for Bukkit/Spigot.
 Developed concurrently with the Tales of Arboria server allowing the framework to solve real world development and administrative problems.

 Currently under development, expect breaking changes.

+Compatible with Spigot for 1.8.1 through 1.8.3

 _Coders like versatility.
 Server operators like stability.
 Users like usability._